Zuckerberg doubles down on Facebook’s fight against fake news, data misuse

 "If you believe, like I do, that giving people a voice is important, that building relationships is important, that creating a sense of community is important, and that doing the hard work of trying to bring the whole world closer together is important, than I say this: We will keep building," Zuckerberg said in San Jose, California.
 He spoke with the cadence of a politician rousing a crowd at the end of a stump speech.

 The F8 keynote is Zuckerberg's biggest speech of the year -- an address where he often gets personal and talks directly to Facebook's 2.2 billion users.
-Last year, he spoke to the violence being broadcast on Facebook Live, the social network's live streaming service.
+Last year, he spoke about the violence being broadcast on Facebook Live, the social network's livestreaming service.
 The year before that, he spoke out against "building walls," in what many believed to be a veiled shot at then-presidential candidate Donald Trump.
 A year before that, he reflected on turning 30 years old.

 This year, the speech came on the heels of the biggest crisis in Facebook's 14 years of existence.
 The social network was rocked by a scandal last month involving Cambridge Analytica, a digital consultancy that inappropriately accessed data on as many as 87 million Facebook users.
 Before that, Facebook was skewered for not doing enough to prevent Russian trolls from spreading fake news and divisive content on the platform in an attempt to meddle in the 2016 US election.